technmsg/blog/v2/content/affiliates.md

 ## SunPower

-I'm a participant in the [SunPower Referral](https://us.sunpower.com/refer-friends-and-family/) program, which allows me to earn referral fees when you buy/lease a solar PV system from [SunPower](http://mbsy.co/sunpower/alexsolar) when you sign up using one of the respective links on the site.
+I'm a participant in the [SunPower Referral](https://us.sunpower.com/refer-friends-and-family/) program.
+I earn a small reward fee when qualified homeowners have an in-home consultation with [SunPower](https://tinyurl.com/y34p2jhu) after signing up using one of the respective links on the site.